CROSSINGTUD/CryptoAnalysis/README.md

   --applicationCp=$(pwd)/CryptoAnalysisTargets/CogniCryptDemoExample/Examples.jar
 ```

+Note, depending on the analyzed application, the analysis may require a lot of memory and a large stack size.
+Remember to set the necessary heap size (e.g. -Xmx8g) and stack size (e.g. -Xss60m).

 ## Report and Error Types

 In the standard option, CogniCrypt_SAST outputs a report to the console.
 For each misuse CogniCrypt_SAST reports the class and the method the misuse is contained in.
 There are multiple misuse types: